le-dat/zingmp3/README.md

 Remove Liked Album: http://localhost:5000/api/user/liked/album/add?email=${email}&albumId=${albumId}
 ```

-## Client
+### Client

 ```
 cd client
 ```

-`Create a new firebase project`
-.Login to your google account and create a new firebase project [here](https://console.firebase.google.com/u/0/)
+Create a new firebase project.[Login to your google account and create a new firebase project](https://console.firebase.google.com/u/0/)

 Create an `.env` file and add the following variables.